-The exponential growth in digital usage quickly outgrew what we traditionally think of as the technology sector and, for users, the agility of the internet didn’t stay confined to the online world.
+The exponential growth in digital usage quickly outgrew what we traditionally think of as the technology sector.
+For users, the agility of the internet didn’t stay confined to the online world.
 Technology has shifted expectations about how everything can or should work.
 Soon, companies selling everything from furniture to financial services started to look and act more like innovative tech companies.
 They find new ways to solve old problems through digital channels.

-In other words, business leaders seeking to guarantee growth turned to digital technology – to the point that, now, the Chief Technology Officer is a key part of the C-suite.
+In other words, business leaders seeking to guarantee growth turned to digital technology – to the point that the Chief Technology Officer is a key part of the C-suite.

-After a year when we’ve all relied on the internet more than ever, in every aspect of our lives, growth through digital has never been more apparent.
-For business, digital communication has at times been the only possible way of staying in touch with customers, and there’s no sign that the CEO’s focus on agility and technology is fading.
-In recent surveys, IBM found that 56% of CEOs are ‘aggressively pursuing operational agility and flexibility’, PwC found that they see cyber threats as the second biggest risk to business, and Deloitte found that 85% think the pandemic accelerated digital transformation.
+After a year when we’ve all relied on the internet more than ever in every aspect of our lives, growth through digital has never been more apparent.
+For business, digital communication has sometimes been the only possible way of staying in touch with customers.
+There’s no sign that the CEO’s focus on agility and technology is fading.
+In recent surveys, IBM found that 56% of CEOs aggressively pursue operational agility and flexibility, and PwC found that they see cyber threats as the second biggest risk to the business.
+Deloitte found that 85% think the pandemic accelerated digital transformation.

-If the exponential growth of digital has made every company a technology company, though, it has also made terms like ‘technology’ and ‘agility’ less useful.
-If every CEO is pursuing a digital strategy, that term must be encompassing a vast range of different ideas.
-As we look towards the next decade of growth – focused on managing the challenge of achieving more responsible and sustainable business along the way – we will need to think carefully about what comes next once digitalisation is universal.
+If the exponential growth of digital has made every company a technology company, it has also made terms like ‘technology’ and ‘agility’ less useful.
+If every CEO is pursuing a digital strategy, that term must encompass various ideas.
+As we look towards the next decade of growth – focused on managing the challenge of achieving more responsible and sustainable business, we will need to think carefully about what comes next once digitalization is universal.